-- two independent systems shall be provided to reduce reactivity to a subcritical state, and these shall not be subject to a common failure mode; - 6) the reactor shall be designed to ensure that sufficiently independent shutdown heat removal paths are available to provide decay heat removal; - 7) the unirradiated fuel shall pose no significant environmental hazard; and - the reactor shall remain subcritical under the environmental conditions of a postulated launch vehicle explosions or range of planned safetydestruct actions.
+- a reboost capability from low Earth orbit if it is operated in that orbit; - 5) two independent systems shall be provided to reduce reactivity to a subcritical state, and these shall not be subject to a common failure mode; - 6) the reactor shall be designed to ensure that sufficiently independent shutdown heat removal paths are available to provide decay heat removal; - 7) the unirradiated fuel shall pose no significant environmental hazard; and - 8) the reactor shall remain subcritical under the environmental conditions of a postulated launch vehicle explosions or range of planned safetydestruct actions.

 Thus, as in all advances in technology, experience corrects previous oversights.
 The causes of the reentry of Cosmos-954, for example, have been rectified.
 Fortunately, this incident resulted in no danger to Canadians because of the remoteness and clean-up of the debris field.
 In the future, because of advanced antisatellite technology, failing orbiting spacecrafts will be intercepted and destroyed by ground- or shipbased guided missiles before reaching the surface.
-The International Atomic Energy Agency (2005b) indicates that each member country has used the new international rules, and some have expanded them to meet their own requirements.
+The International Atomic Energy Agency (2005b) indicates each member country has used the new international rules, and some have expanded them to meet their own requirements.
 As an example, in 1998 the Russian Federation published a new policy governing safety and recovery.